hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 ## Deploy a minimal BFT network

-Both of there approaches are messy and error-prone, which is why the tutorial uses `docker compose`.
+Both of the following approaches could be messy and error-prone, which is why the [Quick Start](../get-started/quick-start.md) tutorial suggests using the `docker compose` command. tutorial uses `docker compose`.
 However, this brings you closer to the experience of actually maintaining a functional Iroha peer.